Mental Health Facilities Larimer County, CO

 Remington House

-Remington House is a mental health clinic in Larimer County, CO, located at 1516 Remington Street, 80524.
+Remington House is a mental health treatment clinic in Larimer County, Colorado, located at 1516 Remington Street, 80524 zip code.
 Remington House provides partial hospitalization/day treatment and outpatient treatment.
-Remington House offers group therapy, individual psychotherapy and trauma therapy to children / adolescents.
-Remington House also supports people requiring dual diagnosis treatment, people with trauma and children/adolescents with serious emotional disturbance.
-Additional services offered at Remington House include family psychoeducation, education services and case management.
+Remington House provides trauma therapy, group therapy and couples/family therapy to children / adolescents.
+Remington House also supports people with PTSD, people requiring dual diagnosis treatment and children/adolescents with serious emotional disturbance.
+Additional services provided by Remington House consist of education services, family psychoeducation and case management.

 Learn More